Rajneesh, and the Lost

 Krishnamurti.
 He stated that "People call me an ‘enlightened

 man.
 I detest that term.
-They can’t find any other
+They can’t find any other word to

-gullibility of the people.
+people.
 There is no power outside of man.
 Man has created

 God out of fear.
 So, the problem is fear and not

 Upon his death in 1990, there was media speculation that Rajneesh had

 committed suicide by taking an overdose of drugs.
 As no disciple

 has confessed to giving Rajneesh a lethal injection, there is no hard

-evidence to support the suicide
+evidence to support the suicide theory.
+A compelling

-scenario, however, with suicide provoked by Rajneesh's constant ill health and sorrow over the
+suicide provoked by Rajneesh's constant ill health and sorrow over the

 loss of Vivek,

 his greatest love.
 Vivek was a beautiful English woman who met

-Rajneesh in Bombay in 1971, and who stayed with him as his number one
+Rajneesh in Bombay in 1971, and who stayed with him as his number-one

 girlfriend until his death.
 Vivek took a fatal overdose of

 sleeping pills in a Bombay hotel one month before Rajneesh's

 Rajneesh had threatened suicide at the Oregon commune several times,

 hanging his death over the heads of his disciples as a threat unless

 they obeyed his orders.
 On his last day on Earth, Rajneesh is

-reported having said "Let me go.
+reported as having said "Let me go.
 My body has become a hell for

 me."
-The rumor that Rajneesh was poisoned with thallium or radiation by
+The rumor that Rajneesh was poisoned with thallium or

-male pattern baldness at the top of his head.
+his ordinary male pattern baldness at the top of his head.